-Chimney breasts and fireplaces Repair category: 2 Notes: There are areas of dampness around fireplaces.
-Blocked fireplaces have not been vented.
-This can contribute to dampness.
-Flues should be swept and tested on an annual basis.
+Chimney breasts and fireplaces Repair category: 3 Notes: There are high levels of dampness to the wall between the lounge and kitchen.
+This may be due to water ingress from the chimney stack.
+Blocked fireplaces should be adequately vented to prevent condensation and/or dampness from occurring. ideally flues should be swept and tested on an annual basis.
+We would recommended flues be checked prior to use.

-Internal decoration ons
+Internal decorations

-Repair category: 2
+Repair category:

-Notes: There is peeling paper and areas of wear and tear to decoration.
+Notes: There is wear and tear to decoration.